stijn-dejongh/lovecraft_public_domain/raw_converts/sh.md

 if he seemed in any pain.
 What I saw unnerved me most surprisingly, considering its relative triviality.
 It must have been merely the association of any odd circumstance with the sinister nature of our location and mission, for surely the circumstance was not in itself frightful or unnatural.
-It was merely that my uncle&rsquo;s facial expression, disturbed no doubt by the strange dreams which our situation prompted, betrayed considerable agitation, and seemed not at all characteristic of him.
+It was merely that my uncle's facial expression, disturbed no doubt by the strange dreams which our situation prompted, betrayed considerable agitation, and seemed not at all characteristic of him.
 His habitual expression was one of kindly and well-bred calm, whereas now a variety of emotions seemed struggling within him.
 I think, on the whole, that